keypine8/meandmyBFFs/README.md

 a Calendar year report showing one graph of stress levels across a full year from jan - dec instead of 2 graphs jan - jun and jul - dec.
 Too wide.

-The app icon image (example at top) is licensed under a Creative Commons Attribution-Share Alike 4.0 International license.  (cc-by-sa)

 <a name="dbloggingmaint"/>